server-os/server-image/src/img/man/imgadm.8.md

 is installed and setup as desired.
-"Prepared" means that the VM is cleaned up (e.g. host keys removed, log files removed or truncated, hardcoded IP information removed) and tools required for VM creation (e.g. zoneinit in SmartOS VMs, guest tools for Linux and Windows OSes) are layed down.
+"Prepared" means that the VM is cleaned up (e.g. host keys removed, log files removed or truncated, hardcoded IP information removed) and tools required for VM creation (e.g. zoneinit in ServerOS VMs, guest tools for Linux and Windows OSes) are layed down.

 As described above "imgadm create" has two modes: one where a prepare-image script is given for "imgadm create" to run (gated by VM snapshotting and